thisisunsafe - Bypassing chrome security warnings

 "thisisunsafe"

-Earlier this bypass keyword was used to be badidea, but they updated it as its been taken as a method of abuse.
-This is noted in the commit here.
+, (probably for some time it was “thisisnotsafe”) but they updated it as it’s been taken as a method of abuse.
+This is noted in the commit on chromium source code here -

 Here is the stackoverflow answer by Barry from where I picked up the above info.

-• You are testing your own sites
+- You are testing your own sites.

-• You are inside a corporate network and accessing internal sites
+- You are inside a corporate network and accessing internal sites.

-• You are browsing some static site which does not take any inputs like passwords etc.
+- You are browsing some static site which does not take any inputs like passwords etc.

 I hope they will rotate the bypass keyword again soon as this one is gaining popularity and people have started abusing it.
-I don't know if somebody from chrome team will read this, but here is my suggestion - dangerous.
+I don’t know if somebody from chrome team will read this, but here is my suggestion - dangerous

 Testing local sites